globeandmail/startr/README.md

 ## Philosophy on data analysis

-TKTKTKTK

-- **Your raw data is immutable**:
-- **Your outputs are disposable**:
+This analysis framework is designed to be flexible, reproducible and easy to jump into for a new user. `startr` works best when you assume certain coding standards:

+- **Your raw data is immutable**: Treat the files in `data/raw` as read-only.
+This means you only ever alter them programmatically, and never edit or overwrite files in that folder.
+If you need to manually rewrite certain columns in a raw data file, do so by creating a new spreadsheet with the new values, then join it to the original data file during the [processing step](#step-2-import-and-process-data).
+- **Your outputs are disposable**: Treat all project outputs (everything in `data/processed`, `data/out/`, `data/cache` and `plots/`) as disposable products.
+By default, this project's `.gitignore` file ignores those files, so they're never checked into source management tools.
+Unless absolutely necessary, do not alter `.gitignore` to check in those files — the analysis pipeline should be able to reproduce them all from your raw data files.
+- **Shorter is not always better**: Your code should, as much as possible, be self-documenting.
+Keep it clean and as simple as possible.
+If an analysis chain is becoming particularly long or complex, break it out into smaller chunks, or consider writing a function to abstract out the complexity in your code.
+- **Only optimize your code for performance when necessary**: It's easy to fall into a premature optimization rabbit hole, especially on larger or more complex projects.
+In most cases, there's no need to optimize your code for performance — only do this if your analysis process is taking several minutes or longer.
-- **Never overwrite variables**:
+- **Never overwrite variables**: No variables should ever be overwritten or reassigned.
+Same goes for fields generated via [`mutate()`](https://dplyr.tidyverse.org/reference/mutate.html).
-- **Order matters**: We only ever run our R code sequentially
+- **Order matters**: We only ever run our R code sequentially, which prevents reproducibility issues resulting from users running code chunks in different orders.
+For instance, do not run a block of code at line 22, then code at line 11, then some more code at line 37, since that may lead to unexpected results that another journalist won't be able to reproduce.
-- **Wipe your environment often**:
+- **Wipe your environment often**: If using RStudio (our preferred tool for work in R), restart and clear the environment often to make sure your code is reproducible.
 - **Use the tidyverse**: For coding style, we rely on the [tidyverse style guide](https://style.tidyverse.org/).

-`startr` works best when you assume certain coding standards:
-1. No variables should ever be overwritten or reassigned.
-Same goes for fields generated via [`mutate()`](https://dplyr.tidyverse.org/reference/mutate.html).
-2. If using RStudio (our preferred tool for work in R), restart and clear the environment often to make sure your code is reproducible.
-3. Only ever run code sequentially to prevent order-of-execution accidents.
-In other words: don't jump around.
-For example, avoid running a block of code at line 22, then code at line 11, then some more code at line 37, since that may lead to unexpected results that another journalist won't be able to reproduce.
-4. Treat raw data files (those in `data/raw`) as immutable and read-only.
-5. Conversely, treat all outputs (everything else, including data, plots and reports) as a disposable product.
-By default, this project's `.gitignore` file ignores them, so they're never checked into source management tools.

 ## Workflow